 Radiation

-Radiotherapy used alone or in combination with surgery or chemotherapy is the standard treatment for canine nasal tumors.
+Radiotherapy used alone or combined with surgery or chemotherapy is the standard treatment for canine nasal tumors.

-Definitive radiation treatment is when a larger dose of radiation is given, while limiting late radiation toxicity.
+Definitive radiation treatment is when a larger radiation dose is given while limiting late radiation toxicity.
 This theoretically limits tumor repopulation and/or repair.

 A step down from definitive is coarse-fraction radiation therapy, which can be used in dogs with nasal carcinomas to alleviate symptoms.2,18,19